ansys/pyprimemesh/doc/source/getting_started/index.rst

 For more information on getting a licensed copy of Ansys, visit `Ansys <https://www.ansys.com/>`_.

-Note: PyPrimeMesh client release has one to one compatibility with Ansys Prime Server release.
-That is, PyPrimeMesh client is only compatible with its corresponding Ansys Prime Server.
+Note: PyPrimeMesh client release has one to one compatibility with Ansys Prime Server release.That is, PyPrimeMesh client is only compatible with its corresponding Ansys Prime Server.
 See the below table:

 ===========================  ===========================
 PyPrimeMesh Client Release   Ansys Prime Server Release